read these before you send me an email, post a question on my Yahoo

 after that.
 NO coater is

--I recommend enhanced
+-We recommend enhanced

 coatings for secondary mirrors, and for telescopes that have three or

 more mirrors to reduce light loss.
 Ideally for a Newtonian

 secondary mirror, the coating is designed for reflection at 45 degrees,

 and will be different than one used at normal incidence (0 degrees).

 and enhanced aluminum coatings for Newtonian primary mirrors.